 Testing is a part of the current school setting, and I’m actually here to tell you it’s important.
-It shows the teacher where your child is in the areas of reading, math and writing and then the teacher can design curriculum and group settings that will help support your child exactly where they are and where they need to move forward to in their learning.
-Baseline assessments needs to be done to help give your child customized instruction.
-Sometimes however there are little things we can do for our child to help make them better prepared for these moments of testing that are fun, playful and engaging.
+It shows the teacher where your child is in the areas of reading, math, and writing and then the teacher can design curriculum and group settings that will help support your child exactly where they are and where they need to move forward to in their learning.

 Preparing for Kindergarten Assessments